Content Sponsored by Chewy.

 Overview of Chlorpheniramine Maleate for Dogs and Cats

-- Chlorpheniramine maleate, commonly known as Chlor-tabs® or Chlor-trimetron®, is a type of antihistamine drug commonly used for dogs and cats to control itching and sometimes used as a mild sedative.
-It is categorized as an anti-histamine.
+- Chlorpheniramine maleate, commonly known as Chlor-Trimetron® or Chlor-tabs®, is a type of antihistamine drug most commonly used to control itching or as a mild sedative in dogs and cats.
+It is categorized as a first-generation antihistamine.

 - Drugs that block the effects of histamine are called antihistamines.
 There are a number of drugs demonstrating antihistamine effects; some are useful in allergies, others for preventing excessive stomach acid.
 The effects of the antihistamine depend on whether it binds with the H1 receptors or H2 receptors.
 There are few drugs that affect both types of receptors.

 - Chlorpheniramine maleate is one type of antihistamine that inhibits the action of histamine, particularly its effect on H1 receptors.
 This results in a reduction or prevention of swelling and itchiness.
 Chlorpheniramine has little to no effect on heart rate or stomach acid secretions.

 - Chlorpheniramine is available over the counter, but should only be given under the guidance of a veterinarian.